 - I don’t speak Turkish, so a guide was helpful and necessary;

-- Fuel costs in Turkey are astronomical – some say the worst in the world – and there is no way we could have afforded to do this on are own for a similar cost – especially given the accommodations we had.
+- Fuel costs in Turkey are astronomical – some say the worst in the world – and there is no way we could have afforded to do this on our own for a similar cost – especially given the accommodations we had.

 - The deal did not include two dinners, or any lunches, or any food traveling to and from Turkey;

-- There were “optional tours” (5, I think) that we had to pay for, which appear to be a way to make money after offering such a low rate – two of the tours were absolute must dos in Turkey and it was really weird they weren’t included – and these were, for the most part, significantly more expensive than what we (would have) paid doing them on our own;
+- There were “optional tours” (5, I think) that we had to pay for, which appear to be a way to make money for the tour company after offering such a low rate – two of the tours were absolute must dos in Turkey and it was really weird they weren’t included – and these were, for the most part, significantly more expensive than what we (would have) paid doing them on our own;

 - The group was huge: 34 people;

 - As a result of the size of the group we had a huge bus, and rarely drove above 90 kmh on roads that had a legal limit of 120 – the bus itself could only manage 130 at the very most – meaning every drive took way longer than it had any right to and we spent a huge amount of time on the bus;

 - As with any guided tour, compromises must be made so we missed certain sites – at least one person seemed quite put out that the guide wouldn’t take us to the Gallipoli memorial, despite it not being included in the itinerary;